 I legit had a breakdown at work today (Wednesday, November 30th).
 I couldn’t even consider being embarrassed, it was too late, I was too deep and didn’t even know I was.

 It all began on the Monday after Thanksgiving.
-I was refreshed since the weekend I spent with my family and was still pretty pumped.
+I was refreshed from the weekend I spent with my family and was still pretty pumped.
 I got to my desk, completed work and got ready for the day.
-At about 8:45am, I received a reminder for me to go to a different location which was right down the street, for a 9am training session.
-So I went, got there on time, couldn’t get in the door, got in the door only to find (after I waited about 15 minutes) that there were no classes scheduled there today.
+At about 8:45 am, I received a reminder for me to go to a different location which was right down the street, for a 9 am training session.
+So I went, got there on time, couldn’t get in the door due to security, finally got in the door only to find (after I waited about 15 minutes) that there were no classes scheduled there today.
 Heated was not the word…Needless to say, I texted my supervisor to let her know.
 She responded by telling me that she knew it was at our location anyway, which I could’ve done without.
 The whole time I’m thinking…Why am I even taking this training anyway.
 I’m not going to be doing this work since y’all want to get rid of me.
-I mean, I don’t add any value anyway, right? (the adding value is a whole other story) Needless to say, I went back to my office and found the correct training and ended up arriving 30 minutes late.
+(If you don’t know, I was getting laid off) I mean, I don’t add any value anyway, right? (the adding value is a whole other story) Needless to say, I went back to my office and found the correct training and ended up arriving 30 minutes late.

 Today, (November 30th) was my good friend’s last day.
-He was able to jump ship right after we were informally advised that the 5 year extension that was promised, wasn’t for us, specifically but for the Offshore team that works with us.
-Again, I was slated to go to another training at 9am, got my 15 minute notice and walked out the door.
+He was able to jump ship right after we were informally advised that the 5 year extension that was promised, wasn’t for us specifically, but for the Offshore team, Indian team that works with us.
+Again, I was slated to go to another training at 9 am, got my 15 minute notice and walked out the door.
 It’s raining cats, dogs and cows.
 I get there and this time although there were classes, it wasn’t my class.
 Again, I came back to my desk, but this time I was soaking wet, hair fuzzy, water slouching around in my shoes and all.
-Just for my friend to tell me that he wasn’t going to do two boxes of work, complain about his new job that he hasn’t even started yet and tell me how displeased he was that my face was showing each and every emotion.
+Just for my friend to tell me that he wasn’t going to leave two boxes of work, as he began to complain about his new job that he hasn’t even started yet and tell me how displeased he was that my face was showing each and every emotion.
 It took everything for me not to slap him into the Middle Ages.
 I headed for my desk instead, wheeling the two boxes on a cart because that work he decided not to do became the work that I had to do.
 So I commenced to doing it, angrily.

-At 11 am my supervisor arrived asking me about the work that filled my desk and I told her I was having a bad day and what had happened and began to go off…I guess she could tell cause she left my desk with the quickness and for some reason returned to me with bloodshot red eyes as I was trying to hold back exploding.
+At 11 am my supervisor arrived asking me about the work that filled my desk and I told her I was having a bad day and what had happened and began to go off…I guess she could tell cause she left my desk with the quickness and for some reason returned, only for me to have bloodshot red eyes as I was trying to hold back exploding.
 She took me in the bathroom and I know that tears were rolling down my face but I couldn’t let my cries out.
 I think I had a full blown panic attack in the bathroom.